Alps Ski Touring Programs - Spring 2009

 Key to the table

 Quality of the downhill - Some tours seem to consistently offer better downhill skiing.
 While all of the tours mentioned here can have long, fantastic runs, some have more potential or options than others.
-In our opinion the Ortler and the Berner have the best downhill skiing possibilities.
+In our opinion the Vanoise, Queyras, Albula, Ortler and the Berner have the best downhill skiing possibilities.
 Score 3 for "outrageous downhill", and 1 for only "very good downhill" options.

 Strenuousness - Some tours have longer days than others, with more uphill climbing.
 3 is hard, 1 is less hard.